Jonathan Reynolds: Personal life

-Reynolds lives in Stalybridge.
-He and his wife Claire have four children, of whom his eldest son is autistic.
-Outside politics, his interests include supporting Sunderland A.F.C., films and gardening.
+Reynolds lives in Stalybridge in Greater Manchester.
+His wife Claire, formerly Chair of the Labour Women's Network, is Keir Starmer's political director in Downing Street.
+He has four children, three with his wife Claire and one from a previous relationship; his eldest son is autistic.
+He is a member of the Fabian Society.
+Outside politics, his interests include supporting Sunderland A.F.C., films, and gardening.